irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Build 2 - LMG https://pd2builder.netlify.app/?s=0R0912005g0-61Y001000410350&a=1&t=2&d=5
 A less precise, suppressive fire alternative playstyle.
 Aim for the body to get the most amount of damage, and try to be as far away from enemies as possible, to gain the most from LMG's damage fall off changes, which make all LMG's deal more damage at further ranges.
 Use first aid kits to either heal up when your health drops too low while moving around, or just deploy one while already inside of your area for even easier health upkeep.
 Do take into account that FAK's now only heal you for 50% health.
 Weapons to use:
-Any LMG priamry of your choice.
+Any LMG primary of your choice.
 Any pistol as secondary, since you can swap to and from them quickly, while having a reliable mid range weapon.
 Any decently high damage melee can be used against bulldozers in close quarters situations.

 # COPYCAT (4/5):